Thyroid Cancer in Adolescent and Young Adults (AYA) have surpassed Breast Cancer, Testicular, and Melanoma of the Skin

 About the author

-This article was written in collaboration with Dr. Melanie Goldfarb, Associate professor of surgery, and Director of Endocrine Tumors and Disorders at Providence Saint John’s Health Center and Saint John’s (formerly the John Wayne) Cancer Institute.
+This article was written in collaboration with Dr. Melanie Goldfarb, Professor of Surgery, and Director of Endocrine Tumors and Disorders at Providence Saint John’s Health Center and Saint John’s (formerly the John Wayne) Cancer Institute.

 If you have questions regarding thyroid treatments and want to talk to an expert, please contact the endocrine center of excellence to speak with a clinician.